Isolated Dev Environments with Dev Containers

 This is a very simple example, but the schema is incredibly robust and there is lots of guidance out there for handling more complex scenarios.
 Let’s break down its parts:

-• The forwardPorts to expose to the host, here Jekyll’s default 4000
+to expose to the host, here Jekyll’s default 4000 - An (optional)

-• An (optional) postCreateCommand: I work on my blog in “watch” mode so I start it up and keep it running by default.
-You can also leave this blank and interact with the container through your editor’s terminal as-needed.
+: I work on my blog in “watch” mode so I start it up and keep it running by default.
+You can also leave this blank and interact with the container through your editor’s terminal as-needed. - The

 Now, regardless of what computer I’m on, so long as it’s got Docker, I can pull the repo down and just start working.
 All of the dependencies I would normally install for setup have been pushed into the “build the image” step.
 Of course, if you’re container-averse, you can still install everything on the host and run it the old fashioned way.